-In order to be allowed to keep a residence permit for upper secondary studies you have to show regularly that you have been taking active part in your studies.
-For example, you have to submit your grades, or certifications from the school that you have attended lessons, to the Migration Agency every year.
+In order to be allowed to keep a residence permit for studies at the upper secondary level you regularly have to provide evidence that you have been taking active part in your studies.
+The Migration Agency will contact you when it is time to provide such evidence.

-When you have completed your upper secondary studies you can apply for a permanent residence permit if you are able to earn enough money to support yourself.
+When you have completed your studies at the upper secondary level you can apply for a permanent residence permit if you are able to earn enough money to support yourself.

 Applying for a permanent residence permit

 If you are earning a sufficient amount of money in your job or your own business you can apply for a permanent residence permit.